-The Dean of Students, in consultation with the student, will determine which courses are available and suitable for the student to take.
+The Registrar in consultation with the student, will determine which courses are available and suitable for the student to take.
 It should be noted that not all courses taught in the M.Div. program are available for B.Th. students (esp. courses that require knowledge of the Biblical languages.)
 Exegesis courses may be taken with the permission of the instructor.
 Every effort will be made to put together a balanced curriculum.

 In order to graduate, the student must accumulate a total of at least 85 credits, with a minimum of 8 credits in each of the five departments.
 All full-time students at CRTS are assigned a faculty mentor and must participate in the Spiritual Formation Program in order to graduate.